collective/collective.exampledevtools/docs/index.rst

     Let Mr. Developer help you win the everlasting buildout battle!
     (Remixed by Matt Hamilton, original from http://xkcd.com/303

 When running a (fresh) buildout it can take while before it's finished.
 Using a few tricks it's possible to increase the buildout speed.

  * Use buildout.dumppickedversions 0.5 or later
  * Use zc.buildout version 1.5 or later
- * Use the -N option
+ * Use the -N option, buildout will not seek for packages with new versions
  * Clean out egg cache and use virtualenv

 More detailed information about buildout performance improvements can be found here: http://rpatterson.net/blog/buildout-performance-improvements